-Preferred Network Pharmacy - A network pharmacy that offers a long-term supply of covered drugs to members of our plan at lower cost-sharing levels than apply at an Other network pharmacy.
+Preferred Network Pharmacy - A network pharmacy that offers a long-term supply of covered drugs to members of our plan that may have lower cost-sharing levels than at other network pharmacies.

-Premium - The periodic payment to Medicare, an insurance company, or a health care plan for health or prescription drug coverage.
+Premium - The periodic payment to your former employer group/union, Medicare, an insurance company, or a health care plan for health or prescription drug coverage.

 Primary Care Physician (PCP) - Your primary care physician is the doctor or other provider you see first for most health problems.
 He or she makes sure you get the care you need to keep you healthy.
 He or she also may talk with other doctors and health care providers about your care and refer you to them.
-In many Medicare health plans, you must see your Primary Care Physician before you see any other health care provider.
+In many Medicare health plans, you must see your primary care physician before you see any other health care provider.
 See Chapter 3, Section 2.1 for information about Primary Care Physicians.